MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-overview.md

 * Intellisense tuned for Unreal Engine projects<sup>*</sup>
 * Add Unreal Engine classes inside Visual Studio
 * See Unreal header tool warnings in Visual Studio
-* Visual Studio performance has been tuned for large projects
+* Visual Studio performance has been tuned for large projects<sup>*</sup>
 * Be more productive with HLSL files via syntax highlighting and statement completion

-<sup>*</sup> Macro expansion and improved IntelliSense work without installing Visual Studio Tools for Unreal Engine.
+<sup>*</sup> These features are available in Visual Studio 17.7 or later without installing Visual Studio Tools for Unreal Engine.

 ## Supported Visual Studio versions